Equivariant infinite loop space theory, the space level story: Preliminaries

-In all variants and generalizations of the Segal machine, we start with a category $\sE$ enriched over $\sT$ or $G\sT$.
-It has a zero object $0$, so that there are unique maps $0 \to n$ and $n \to 0$ for every object $n\in \sE$.
-Then $\sE(n,0)$ and $\sE(0,n)$ are each a point and the map $m \to 0 \to n$ is the basepoint of $\sE(m,n)$, which must be nondegenerate to have the cited enrichment.
-We are concerned with $G\sT$-functors defined on $\sE$; by neglect of $G$-action, they are also $\sT$-functors.
+In all variants and generalizations of the Segal machine, we start with a category $\sE$ a priori enriched over $G\sU$ (although sometimes with $G$ acting trivially on morphisms in $\sE$) such that $\sE$ has a zero object $0$, so that there are unique maps $0 \to n$ and $n \to 0$ for every object $n\in \sE$.
+Then assigning the map $m \to 0 \to n$ as the basepoint of $\sE(m,n)$ makes $\sE$ into a category enriched over $G\sU_\ast$, as composition in $\sE$ descends to a map out of the smash product.
+We are concerned with $G\sU_{\ast}$-functors defined on $\sE$.
 The following trivial observation has been overlooked since the start of this subject.
+It depends only on basepoint information, not on the topology or the $G$-action.